Thomas's London Day Schools

-Thomas's London Day Schools (also known as Thomas's Preparatory Schools and Thomas's) are four co-educational independent preparatory schools in London, UK.
-They are located in Kensington, Battersea, Clapham and Fulham, as well as a kindergarten in Battersea.
+Thomas's London Day Schools (also known as Thomas's Preparatory Schools and Thomas's) are four co-educational private preparatory schools and one senior School in London, United Kingdom.
+They are located in Kensington, Battersea, Clapham and Fulham and Richmond as well as a kindergarten in Battersea.
 They are a family-run establishment, and have come to be seen as a feeder for major British public schools such as Eton, Harrow, Brighton College, Marlborough, Westminster, Alleyn's School, City of London, Dulwich, Radley, and King's College School.

-Thomas’s Senior School opened in September 2021 in Battersea.
-This will eventually extend the school's education to boys and girls up to the age of eighteen.

 History

 Thomas's was founded in 1971 when Joanna Thomas, an actress and mother of three young children, started the Ranelagh Kindergarten in a Pimlico church hall (now Thomas's Kindergarten, Pimlico).
-Six years later, the success of the Kindergarten and the strong demand for London day schools of quality encouraged David Thomas, a former Gurkha Regiment officer, to join his wife in founding a school for older children.
+Six years later, the success of the Kindergarten and the demand for London day schools of quality encouraged David Thomas, a former Gurkha Regiment officer, to join his wife in founding a school for older children.
 Following the acquisition of a building in Cadogan Gardens in 1977, the "Kensington Court Lower School" came into being with two teachers and 11 pupils.
 In less than four years the school, now named "Thomas's", had over 200 children.
 Demand for places continued to increase and, in response, Thomas's expanded in 1981 into two buildings in Cottesmore Gardens, just south of Kensington Gardens, to create Thomas's, Kensington.
 The buildings are of the Victorian era.

 By the end of 1989 the Preparatory School at Cadogan Gardens needed more space and in August 1990 the freehold was acquired of the former Sir Walter St John's School in Battersea.
-The school, which became Thomas's, Battersea, moved to its extensive new premises in October 1990 and the leasehold buildings in Cadogan Gardens were sold.
+The school, which became Thomas's, Battersea, moved to new premises in October 1990 and the leasehold buildings in Cadogan Gardens were sold.
 In September 1992 Thomas's Kindergarten, Battersea was started in the crypt of St Mary's Church.
 At the end of 1992, with an increasing demand for places, the freehold was secured of the former Walsingham School, previously Clapham County Girls' School, in Broomwood Road and the new Thomas's, Clapham opened in September 1993.